 Last weekend, as all weekends are designated to be "tourist days", we attempted to conquer the Arbat, which is a strip in Moscow close to our apartment full of souvenier shops, restaurants and cafes.
 It makes for good strolling with Hubs as long as we avoid the tourist traps.
 Its like anywhere you go, struggling artists showing off their grand paintings of the countryside mixed with other masterpieces like what Michael Jackson would look like as a chihuahua.
 And did you know that people walking around with boards on either side of their bodies advertising a business around the corner is not just something Furniture Warehouse does when it's going out of business for the millionth time?
 Caricatures, nesting dolls, furr Russian hats (that I haven't seen ANYONE wearing yet...), you name it, they've got it here.
 Its an excellent mix of those in a hurry to get where they're going and those who aren't quite sure where they are.

-They have a pub here.
+ve a pub here.
 A few of them, actually.
 A couple were full, some looked stuffy, but we knew we found our place when we checked our coat at the door, went down some very narrow stairs, through a busy lounge area, were kicked out of the lounge area (how did they know we weren't there for the swanky private party?) and finally made it to the basement dark smoky corner of an authentic Irish pub.
 How do we know its authentic?
 We don't.
 But they had Guinness and we obviously looked very Irish because the bartender immediately set us up with two pints which we enjoyed to the beat of Blink-182 and soccer in the background.
 Legit.

 After our pints, we had to come up for air and dinner.
 Yana, who had been showing us apartments had recommended a Georgian restaurant in the area and we were dying to try it.
 She told us that most Russian food isn't actually Russian.
 Heavy Georgian and Ukrainian influences make up the "authentic" Russian cuisine.
 Even borscht isn't Russian, but hails from the Ukraine.
 As Yana put it, "We just like it."
 That's enough for me.